plus3it/watchmaker/docs/findings/el9.md

 * If one further defines the `ash-linux:lookup:ntp-servers` Pillar-parameter to a list of NTP servers, `watchmaker` will close the finding by configuring the `chrony` service to use that list of servers
 * If one fails to define the `ash-linux:lookup:ntp-servers` Pillar-parameter `watchmaker` will close the finding by configuring the `chrony` service to a default list of servers (the per-vendor "pool" NTP servers maintained by the [Network Time Protocol (NTP) Project](https://ntp.org))

+# Enable Certmap in SSSD

+**Expected Finding:**

+Because configuration of the `sssd` service to perform SmartCard-based authentication is an inherently-local configuration-task (and because no, suitable testing environment has been provided to this project-team to prototype against), `watchmaker` makes no attempt to configure `sssd` service to perform SmartCard-based authentication.

 [^1]: Do not try to perform an exact-match from the scan-report to this table.
 The findings table's link-titles are distillations of the scan-findings title-text rather than being verbatim copies.